magnetikonline/macos-multipass-docker/README.md

 Next, launch a new Multipass virtual machine.

+> [!NOTE]
-**Note:** Setting the desired machine name in `MACHINE_NAME` environment variable for use in all following command examples:
+> Setting desired Multipass virtual machine name in `MACHINE_NAME` environment variable, used in all following command examples.

 ```sh
 $ MACHINE_NAME="my-docker"